 As there was no video game market, and the machine that used Spacewar! was prohibitively expensive to all but the most wealthy institutions, it was decided that the game, as popular as it was with everyone who played it, would be distributed freely, and the source code was given to anyone who requested it.
 New PDP-1 machines were shipped with the game in their memory, both as a demonstration of its visual functions and its processing power.
 The game was also a valuable tool to debug the machine out of the box in case of irregularities.

 Spacewar! was later remade in both arcade and home form.
 Features like gravity would later influence many games, and gravity, angular momentum, ammunition and fuel limits, and Samson's desire for a realistic star chart would hint at the coming desires for realistic physics and verisimilitude.
-Games that would borrow heavily from the formula of Spacewar! and its clones were Asteroids, now one of the famous games from the early era of popular video games, and Star Control, which even had a gravity well at the center of the play field while two ships with limited resources dueled for supremacy.
+Games that would borrow heavily from the formula of Spacewar! and its clones were Asteroids, now one of the famous games from the early era of popular video games, and Star Control, which even has a gravity well at the center of the play field while two ships with limited resources duel for supremacy.

-Steve "Slug" Russell
+- Steve "Slug" Russell

-Martin "Shag" Graetz
+- Martin "Shag" Graetz

-Robert A. Saunders
+- Robert A. Saunders